beerphilipp/ro-crates-deposit/mapping-notes.md

 - an `author` in RO-Crate is mapped to a `creator` in DataCite, alongside with their affiliations
 - if the `@id` field of an author is an ORCiD, the ORCiD field is parsed and added in DataCite
 - consists of `person or organization` and `affiliation`
+- if no creator exists, the creator is chosen to be the value `:unkn`

 ## Title mapping